 The digital marketing space allows for all your strategies to be automated.
 With the right online reputation management software, you can create customer review generation funnels for each of your goals.
 It’s essential to keep your system human despite the automation — consumers can usually spot a bot, so instead opt for a human response that’s engaging.
 If you don’t have the manpower then reach out to review management professionals who can assist.

-How To Ask For A Review With The Right Timing
+How To Ask A Customer For A Review

 In business (and often in our personal lives), timing is everything.
 Here are some of the best times to ask your customers for reviews: